 - Allow boats and other equipment to dry for at least five days before using them in other waters.

 - If your dog gets into the water, wash him or her with warm tap water as soon as possible, brushing the coat thoroughly to remove any clinging invasives.

 - Do not release unused bait into the waters you are fishing, whether the bait was bought at a store or caught in local waters.
 Dump unused bait into a trash can.

-It is important to follow these procedures every time you come into contact with any body of water.
+It is important to follow these procedures every time you come off the water.
 Even if the waters look pristine, invasive species may be lurking under the surface – some so small that you cannot see them without a microscope.

 How do invasive plants spread?
 Some invasive plants are moved to new areas accidentally.
 But more than half of the invasive plant species spreading across the United States today got here because the horticulture industry deliberately imported them.
 You've seen these plants - like burning bush, barberry, and English ivy - in nurseries and in your neighbors' yards.
 Every time we buy these exotic ornamentals and put them in our gardens, we are helping them spread.

 What can you do?
 Choose natives!
 With every passing year, native plants are becoming more popular and easier to find.
 Ask your local garden center to show you their selection of native plants.
 If they don't have any, ask them to stock some.
 Adopt these home-grown beauties instead of their foreign counterparts.
 Learn more about gardening with native plants.